The Fourth Minority and Ticinocentrismo

 Biel, Bienne, Bienna.
 Photo/Foto: TES.

 The city of Biel/Bienne is bilingual.
 French and German have the same status.
-A study on bilingualism in Biel/Bienne and Freiburg/Fribourg praised the coexistence of the two languages as exemplary.
+A study on bilingualism in Biel/Bienne and Freiburg/Fribourg praised the coexistence of the two languages as an exemplary model.
 The report described Biel/Bienne as more than a “miniature Switzerland.”
 It praised the city as a role model for the country.
-The language is chosen … Read more » “The Model of Biel”
+The language … Read more » “The Model of Biel”

 The Alpine Convention